aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/create-table-by-using-border-lines-for-a-range/_index.md

 The following example shows how to create a [**Range**](https://apireference.aspose.com/cells/java/com.aspose.cells/Range) and specify the borderlines for the range cells.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-CreateTableforRange-CreateTableforRange.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-CreateTableforRange-CreateTableforRange.java" >}}

 After running the above code, we can have the generated excel file containing the formatted table; here is the screenshot of the file.